Using Semantic Frames to Add Context to Word Embeddings

 Filed: January 28, 2016

 A computer-implemented technique can include receiving, at a server, labeled training data including a plurality of groups of words, each group of words having a predicate word, each word having generic word embeddings.
 The technique can include extracting, at the server, the plurality of groups of words in a syntactic context of their predicate words.
 The technique can include concatenating, at the server, the generic word embeddings to create a high dimensional vector space representing features for each word.
 The technique can include obtaining, at the server, a model having a learned mapping from the high dimensional vector space to a low dimensional vector space and learned embeddings for each possible semantic frame in the low dimensional vector space.
-The technique can also include outputting, by the server, the model for storage, the model is configured to identify a specific semantic frame for an input.
+The technique can also include outputting, by the server, the storage model, the model can identify a specific semantic frame for an input.

 Is Google in a post Semantic Frames time?